John Lewis, lion of civil rights and Congress, dies at 80 - Up News Info

 Within days, King led more marches in the state, and President Lyndon Johnson soon was pressing Congress to pass the Voting Rights Act.
 The bill became law later that year, removing barriers that had barred Blacks from voting.

-“John is an American hero who helped lead a movement and risked his life for our most fundamental rights; he bears scars that attest to his indefatigable spirit and persistence,” House Majority Leader Steny Hoyer said after Lewis announced his cancer diagnosis.
+“He loved this country so much that he risked his life and its blood so that it might live up to its promise,” President Barack Obama said after Lewis’ death.
+“Early on, he embraced the principles of nonviolent resistance and civil disobedience as the means to bring about real change in this country.”

 Lewis joined King and four other civil rights leaders in organizing the 1963 March on Washington.
-He spoke to the vast crowd just before King delivered his epoch “I Have a Dream” speech.
+He spoke to the vast crowd just before King delivered his epochal “I Have a Dream” speech.

 A 23-year-old firebrand, Lewis toned down his intended remarks at the insistence of others, dropping a reference to a “scorched earth” march through the South and scaling back criticisms of President John Kennedy.
 It was a potent speech nonetheless, in which he vowed: “By the forces of our demands, our determination and our numbers, we shall splinter the segregated South into a thousand pieces and put them together in an image of God and democracy.”